iheart2code/iheart2code.github.io/_work/2014/mobile-sdk-architecture-implementation.md

 Led architecture &amp; implementation of normalized, cross-platform, multi-protocol SDK for second screen devices called [Connect SDK](http://www.connectsdk.com/).

 Connect SDK is an open source framework that connects your mobile apps with multiple TV platforms.
 Because most TV platforms support a variety of protocols, Connect SDK integrates and abstracts the discovery and connectivity between all supported protocols.
+Designed to support the growth of the SDK to include any discoverable, non-TV device type (wireless speakers, thermostats, light bulbs, cars, etc).

 ## Technologies